 Director Vacancies.
-Under the Articles, vacancies in the board of directors, including vacancies resulting from an increase in the number of directors or from the failure by shareholders to elect the full authorized number of directors, may only be filled by a majority vote of the remaining members of the board, or by a sole remaining director, and each person so selected shall be a director to serve until the next annual meeting of shareholders, and until a successor has been selected and qualified or until his or her earlier death, resignation or removal.
+Under the Articles, except as may be otherwise provided with respect to directors elected by the holders of any series of our preferred stock, vacancies in our board of directors, including vacancies resulting from an increase in the number of directors or from the failure by shareholders to elect the full authorized number of directors, may only be filled by a majority vote of the remaining members of our board, or by a sole remaining director, and each person so selected shall be a director to serve for the remainder of the full term of the directorship in which the vacancy occurred and until a successor has been elected and qualified or until his or her earlier death, resignation or removal.